How To Withdraw A Foreign Michigan LLC Or Corporation

 - 24 hours – $100

 - Same day – $200

 Do I need to get Michigan Department of Treasury clearance before LARA will accept my withdrawal?

-All foreign corporations and LLCs that wish to withdraw from doing business in Michigan are supposed to get tax clearance.
+All Michigan foreign LLCs that wish to withdraw from doing business in Michigan are supposed to get tax clearance.
 Within 60 days after submitting the Application for Withdrawal, the business should request a Tax Clearance Certificate from the Michigan Department of Treasury, Tax Clearance Division.
 When you get the Tax Clearance Certificate from the Department of Treasury, you are not required to submit a copy to LARA.

 What if I don’t file the tax clearance request?